OlajideTechie/Sauce-Demo-Project/README.md

-# Duplo-QA-Assessment

 # Web Automation

-This project contains scenario-based test scripts for Sauce Labs using cypress.
+This project contains scenario-based test scripts for Sauce Labs using Cypress.

 # Installation
-use the below script to install the latest cypress version after cloning this repo to your local machine.
+You can use the below script to install the latest Cypress version after cloning this repo to your local machine.

 `npm install cypress --save-dev`